 The Northern District of New York encompasses 32 counties in Northern and Central New York, covering an area of more than 30,000 square miles.
 It is home to approximately 3.4 million people.
 The U.S. Attorney’s Office in this District employs approximately 46 Assistant U.S. Attorneys and more than 54 support personnel who work in staffed offices in Syracuse, Albany, Binghamton, and Plattsburgh.

-Rochester, New York - Man was sentenced to fifteen (15) years of imprisonment for attempted production of child pornography.
+Plattsburgh, New York - Man was arrested and charged by complaint with production of child pornography.